scassidy25/getrubix-blogs/admx-in-intune-a-year-or-two-later-part-i.md

 ---
 title: ADMX in Intune- a year or two later Part I
 slug: admx-in-intune-a-year-or-two-later-part-i
-date: Thu, 24 Dec 2020 16:01:47 +0000
+date: "Thu, 24 Dec 2020 16:01:47 +0000"
 author: steve@getrubix.com
 description: "When I started writing this piece, the plan was to title it 'ADMX: a year later'.
 I was going to reference my original write up on ADMX policy in Intune and highlight what has changed since then.
-Well, as soon as I started, I realized I couldn't find the original."
+Well, as soon as I started, I realized I couldn't find the original.
+Then"
 thumbnail: https://getrubixsitecms.blob.core.windows.net/public-assets/content/v1/thumbnails/admx-in-intune-a-year-or-two-later-part-i_thumbnail.jpg
 ---